skojaku/applied-soft-comp/docs/lecture-note/m01-word-embedding/word2vec.md

 We can see that word2vec places the words representing countries close to each other and so do the words representing their capitals.
 The country-capital relationship is also roughly preserved, e.g., *Germany*-*Berlin* vector is roughly parallel to *France*-*Paris* vector.

+## 🔥🔥 Exercise 🔥🔥

+1. Using the word2vec model, find the 5 most similar words to "computer" and "science".
+What do you observe about the semantic relationships between these words?

+2. Perform the following word analogy tasks using word2vec and explain your findings:
+   - man : woman :: king : ?
+   - Paris : France :: Tokyo : ?
+   - car : cars :: child : ?

+3. Create a visualization similar to the country-capital example above but using:
+   - Different professions and their typical workplaces (e.g., doctor-hospital, teacher-school)
+   - Different languages and their countries (e.g., Spanish-Spain, French-France)

+   Compare the patterns you observe with the country-capital relationships.

+4. Advanced: Investigate the concept of "gender bias" in word embeddings:
+   - Find the vector difference between pairs like "he-she", "man-woman", "king-queen"
+   - Project profession words (e.g., "doctor", "nurse", "engineer", "teacher") onto these gender directions
+   - What does this tell us about potential biases in the training data?

 ```{footbibliography}

 ```